jlevy/og-equity-compensation/README.md

-🄳 A **capitalization table (cap table)** is a [table](https://www.investopedia.com/terms/c/capitalization-table.asp) (often a spreadsheet or other official record) that [records](https://www.cooleygo.com/what-is-a-cap-table/) the ownership stakes, including number and class of shares, of all shareholders in the company.
-It is updated as stock is granted to new shareholders.
+🄳 A **capitalization table (cap table)** is a [table](https://www.investopedia.com/terms/c/capitalization-table.asp) (often a spreadsheet or other official record) that records the ownership stakes, including number and class of shares, of all shareholders in the company.
+It is updated as stock is granted to new shareholders.[^cooleygoco.p5v68j]

 🚧 Better discuss future sources of dilution.
 Define convertible securities and convertible notes and “[fully diluted](https://www.lawinsider.com/dictionary/fully-diluted-basis)”